 One look at The Knuckle Brewing Company’s outside stage and massive seating areas and you’ll know there’s something special going on.
 That’s because a) the town of Sturgis is taken over annually by bikers of all shapes and sizes every August and b) the place makes some tasty beer.

 Lost Cabin Beer Company owners Jesse and Tom admit that they’re obsessed with the Black Hills.
 That passion comes through in beers like Dakota Common, an easy drinking lager made with South Dakota hops, and Lord Grizzly Scotch Ale.
+Lost Cabin is one of the top-rated breweries in the state.
+There's only one delicious way to test that theory.

 Located just a stone’s throw from Miner Brewing in Hill City sits Sick-N-Twisted Brewing Co.
 These beers may have naughty names, but they’re oh-so-nice to taste.